 SAM is developed by the National Renewable Energy Laboratory (NREL) with funds from the U.S. Department of Energy.
-SAM collaborates with Sandia National Laboratories for the photovoltaic models, and has collaborated with the University of Wisconsin's Solar Energy Laboratory for the concentrating solar power models.
+The SAM development team collaborates with industry partners, NREL staff and interns, and other research organizations develop and enhance the model.
+The original solar models were developed in collaboration with Sandia National Laboratories and the University of Wisconsin's Solar Energy Laboratory.

-For a general description of the software, see Home.
+For a general description of the software, see the Welcome page.

 SAM was originally developed by the National Renewable Energy Laboratory in collaboration with Sandia National Laboratories in 2005, and at first used internally by the U.S. Department of Energy's Solar Energy Technologies Program for systems-based analysis of solar technology improvement opportunities within the program.
 The first public version was released in August 2007 as the Solar Advisor Model Version 1, making it possible for solar energy professionals to analyze photovoltaic systems and concentrating solar power parabolic trough systems in the same modeling platform using consistent financial assumptions.
 Since 2007, two new versions have been released each year, adding new technologies and financing options.
 In 2010, the name changed to "System Advisor Model" to reflect the addition of non-solar technologies.
 As of the fall of 2013, NREL began releasing one new version per year with periodic updates as needed.